Takaharayuuki/freemarket_sample_60a_nagoya/README.md

 ### Association
-- has_many :items
+- has_many :items, dependent: :destroy
-- has_many :comments
+- has_many :comments, dependent: :destroy
 - has_many :statuses
-- has_many :evalutions
+- has_many :evalutions, dependent: :destroy
-- has_many :likes
+- has_many :likes, dependent: :destroy
-- has_many :credit_cards
+- has_many :credit_cards, dependent: :destroy
-- has_one :address
+- has_one :address, dependent: :destroy

 ## itemsテーブル